-Jeff has been a leader at the intersection of technology, organizing, and social impact for more than a decade.
-Since 2003, Jeff has helped leading nonprofits, labor unions, campaigns, and startups build large-scale grassroots organizations by combining traditional community organizing practices with smart, strategic opportunities to leverage emerging technology.
-Jeff has been a founding executive, advisor, and consultant to social impact startups including Farmigo, Amicus, and Organizer Inc. - technology platforms that empower citizens to organize and bring change to their communities.
+Jeff Coleman began at GRID Alternatives in 2016.
+Mr. Coleman has been a leader at the intersection of technology, organizing, and social impact for more than a decade.
+Since 2003, he has helped leading nonprofits, labor unions, campaigns, and startups build large-scale grassroots organizations by combining traditional community organizing practices with smart, strategic opportunities to leverage emerging technology.
+Mr. Coleman has been a founding executive, advisor, and consultant to social impact startups including Farmigo, Amicus, and Organizer Inc. - technology platforms that empower citizens to organize and bring change to their communities.
 Prior to that, as Deputy Field Director in 2008 and Senior Advisor in 2012, he was instrumental in developing the groundbreaking organizing strategy of Barack Obama's historic presidential campaigns.

-Jeff has led hundreds of organizing workshops and trainings throughout the U.S. and abroad, and has been a frequent panelist, speaker, and facilitator at events such as Netroots Nation, Rootscamp, Personal Democracy Forum, and NTEN's Nonprofit Technology Conference.
+Mr. Coleman has led hundreds of organizing workshops and trainings throughout the U.S. and abroad, and has been a frequent panelist, speaker, and facilitator at events such as Netroots Nation, Rootscamp, Personal Democracy Forum, and NTEN's Nonprofit Technology Conference.
 He studied Geographic Information Systems at San Francisco State University.